Typescript nullable type with examples

 let emp: employee = null;

-with enabling this, assigning null to an interface throws an error Type ‘null’ is not assignable to type ‘employee’.(2322)
+Enabling this setting leads to an error when assigning null to an interface.
+Type ‘null’ is not assignable to type ‘employee’.(2322)

 let emp: employee = null;

-The solution is to add the union type with null.
+The solution is to include the union type with null.

 let emp: employee | null = null;